getcloudsavvy/SecuringM365forMSPs/README.md

 # SecuringM365forMSPs
-This repository is for PowerShell scripts in Get Cloud Savvy Securing Microsoft 365 for MSPs course.
+This repository is for PowerShell scripts in Get Cloud Savvy Securing Microsoft 365 for MSPs training course.